-It's not uncommon for female birds to lay eggs without a male bird being present.
-If you find an egg in your pet bird's cage, you're probably wondering how it happened, what to do with it, and whether or not it will hatch.
+It's not uncommon, but not normal, for female birds to lay eggs without a male bird being present.
+If you find an egg in your parakeet's cage, you're probably wondering how it happened, what to do with it, and whether or not it will hatch.

-If you have a female bird, nature requires her to lay an egg now and then, but it doesn't necessarily mean you're going to see a baby bird or that the egg will hatch.
-Unless the hen has been exposed to a male bird before the egg or eggs were laid, the egg will not be fertile—in this case, most bird owners remove the egg from the cage and throw it away, and most of the time the hens go back to their normal routines.
+If you have a female bird who lays eggs without a mate, it doesn't necessarily mean you're going to see a baby bird or that the egg will hatch.
+Unless the hen has been exposed to a male bird before the egg or eggs were laid, the egg will not be fertile.
+In this case, most bird owners remove the egg from the cage and throw it away.
+Most of the time, the hens go back to their normal routines.

 The Dangers of Egg Binding

-Egg binding is a medical condition that affects female birds that occurs when she in is unable to pass (or "lay") an egg that has formed internally.
-This condition is common and can lead to infection or internal organ damage for the bird if not addressed.
+Egg binding is a medical condition that affects female birds when they are unable to pass, or lay, an egg that has formed internally.
+This condition is common and can lead to infection and death for the bird if not addressed.

-If the egg is broken while still inside the hen, any shell fragments or residue must be removed to prevent infection, and her oviduct (the avian equivalent to the fallopian tube) should be cleaned by a professional.
+If the egg has broken while still inside the hen, any shell fragments or residue must be removed to prevent infection, and her oviduct—the avian equivalent to the fallopian tube—should be cleaned by a professional.

 What to Do With Fertile Pet Eggs